Last Updated on by

-If you are looking to buy a cold brew coffee maker, you have a relatively simple task, there aren’t too many options on the market, and the few options available, are relatively similar in functionality, features, and price.
+If you are looking to buy a large batch cold brew coffee maker, you have a relatively simple task; there aren’t too many options on the market.
+The few options available are relatively similar in functionality, features, and price.
+The three big names are Oxo, Filtron, and Toddy.
 You can skip to the second half of the article for the comparison.

 What Is Cold Brew?

 You probably already know this, but is worth a short review.
 Cold brew is a method of preparing coffee, using cold water, or water at room temperature.
-Because of the low brewing temperature, a much longer extraction time is needed.
-The minimum extraction time is 12 hours, but typically, 24-48 hours soaking times are the best, because it maximizes the amount of dissolved solids, which make up the body and taste.
-It will also increase the amount of oils extracted, which will affect the aroma and taste.
+Because of the low brewing temperature, we need a longer extraction time.
+The minimum extraction time is 12 hours, but typically, 24-48 hours soaking times are the best.

-Cold brew is not iced coffee, which can be made with any type of coffee brew.
+Cold brew is not iced coffee.
+You can make iced coffee with any type of coffee: espresso, drip, French press.
 Iced coffee is a recipe, rather than a brewing method.
-The recipe for iced coffee consists in serving coffee cold from the fridge, with ice cubes.
-Iced coffee can be prepared with cold brew, and it will be a delicious beverage, but it can be prepared with cooled espresso, or drip coffee as well.
+The recipe for iced coffee consists of serving coffee cold-from-the-fridge, with ice cubes.
+You can also prepare iced coffee using cold brew coffee, and it will be a delicious beverage.
+You can also make it using cooled espresso, or cooled drip coffee as well.

 Cold Brew Coffee Recipe

-Whether you use a French press, or an Impress brewer, or just a mason jar and coffee filters, or the more sophisticated systems, and easy to use, the recipe is the same:
+Whether you use a French press, a mason jar, and coffee filters, or the more sophisticated systems, and easy to use, the recipe is the same:

 What Is the Best Cold Brew Coffee Maker?